 5 Reasons You Should Use Kubernetes

-Since it burst onto the scene in 2015, the industry seems to be constantly talking about Kubernetes: What it can do, the future of it, how it integrates with technology X and tool Y. But you’ll rarely hear concrete reasoning pointing to why organizations should look at using Kubernetes in the first place.
+Since it burst onto the scene in 2015, the industry seems to be constantly talking about Kubernetes: What it can do, the future of it, how it integrates with technology X and tool Y. But you’ll rarely hear concrete reasoning pointing to why organisations should look at using Kubernetes in the first place.

-As defined by Kubernetes itself, it’s an open-source system for automating deployment, scaling and management of containerized applications.
+As defined by Kubernetes itself, it’s an open-source system for automating deployment, scaling and management of containerised applications.
 There are solid reasons for adopting Kubernetes as your container orchestration platform (and there are some equally solid reasons why you might not be ready to adopt Kubernetes).

 Here are five of the biggest benefits that Kubernetes brings, that might just convince you to make the move.